The Shape of Learning Curves: a Review: Ill-Behaved Learning Curves

 Another example, Lemma 15.1 in \cite{Devroye1996}, gives an insightful case of dipping for likelihood estimation.

 What is essential for dipping to occur is that the classification problem at hand is misspecified, and that the learner optimizes something else than the evaluation metric of the learning curve.
-Such \emph{objective misspecification} is standard since many evaluation measures such as error rate, AUC, F-measure, and so on, are notoriously hard to optimize (see, e.g., \cite[page~119]{shalev2014understanding}).
+Such \emph{objective misspecification} is standard since many evaluation measures such as error rate, AUC, F-measure, and so on, are notoriously hard to optimize (cf.~e.g., \cite[page~119]{shalev2014understanding}\cite{loog2016measuring}).
 If classification-calibrated loss functions are used and the hypothesis class is rich enough to contain the true model, then minimizing the surrogate loss will also minimize the error rate \cite{bartlett2004large,Ben-David2012}.
-Thus a more complex hypothesis class may fix the dipping problem.
+As such, consistent learners, that deliver asymptotically optimal performance by definition, cannot have learning curves that keep increasing monotonically and, therefore, cannot dip.

 Other works also show dipping of some sort.
 For example, Frey and Fisher \cite{Frey1999} fit C4.5 to a synthetic dataset that has binary features for which the parity of all features determines the label.
 When fitting C4.5 the test error increases with the amount of training samples.
 They attribute this to the fact that the C4.5 is using a greedy approach to minimize the error, and thus is closely related to objective misspecification.
 Brumen et al.\ \cite{Brumen2012} also shows an ill-behaving curve of C4.5 that seems to go up.
 They note that 34 more curves could not be fitted well using their parametric models, where possibly something similar is going on.
 In \cite{vanschoren2008learning}, we find another potential example of dipping as, in Figure 6, the accuracy goes down with increasing sample sizes.